uimix-editor/uimix/README.md

   <tbody>
     <tr>
       <td>
-        Draw elements at arbitrary positions on the canvas and add auto layout later.
+        Draw elements at arbitrary positions on the canvas and add layout later.
       </td>
       <td>
         Import existing designs from Figma by copy-paste using the Macaron